 2.4.1 General requirements

-2.4.1.1 Members shall install, operate and maintain their WIGOS component observing systems in accordance with the Technical Regulations (WMO-No. 49), Volumes I–IV, and Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

 2.4.1.2 Members shall ensure the continuity of operation and availability of observations generated by the observing systems under their responsibility.

 2.4.1.3 Members shall ensure that proper safety practices and procedures for operation of observing systems are specified, documented and utilized.